Oxid15/cascade/README.md

 Cascade built for individuals or small teams that are in need of ML Engineering solution, but don't have time or resources to use large enterprise-level systems.

-The main principle is that you should't pay for what you don't use.

 ## Installation